-As so many earphones are now coming with MMCX we now find it easy switch out cables from other IEM companies as well as third party custom cable manufacturers.
+As so many earphones are now coming with MMCX, we now find it easy to switch out cables from other IEM companies and third-party custom cable manufacturers.

 It has an intricate braided design with 8 cords that are coated with an extremely soft rubberized coating.
 I can’t really compare it to anything else.
 The softness of the material allows the cable to flow easily and resist holding unwanted shapes.
 Everything about it feels luxurious.

-Actually, I reckon that if Orivetti started selling this cable independently I and many others would instantly pick up a bunch of them to use on my other MMCX compatible IEM's.
-It's that good.
+Actually, I reckon that if Olivetti started selling this cable independently, I and many others would instantly pick up a bunch of them to use on my other MMCX compatible IEM’s.
+It’s that good.

 Jack Points & Strain Relief System

-A near perfect straight angle 3.5mm jack adorns the bottom end of the Oriveti.
-The Jack is made from solid metal, its robust, stylish and feels to be of superb quality.
-I'm definitely glad they replaced the L shaped jack point from the old model.
+A near-perfect straight angle 3.5mm jack adorns the bottom end of the Private.
+The Jack is made from solid metal; it’s robust, stylish, and feels to be of superb quality.
+I’m definitely glad they replaced the L-shaped jack point from the old model.

-Oriveti have done a great job with the accessory set for the New primacy.
+Oriveti has done a great job with the accessory set for the New primacy.
 Included in the case you get the following extras:

 - 3.5mm to 1/4 inch jack adapter